disconnector/devop_day/courseware/courseware.md

 ---

+###Many thanks to Matt Cowger and Jonas Rosland for content that I have stolen shamelessly

+> Plagiarism is the highest form of compliment and the lowest form of larceny --Eric Hoffer

+---

 ##The big question - How do applications actually get from dev laptops to production?

 >DevOps (a clipped compound of "development" and "operations") is a culture, movement or practice that emphasizes the collaboration and communication of both software developers and other information-technology (IT) professionals while automating the process of software delivery and infrastructure changes.
 It aims at establishing a culture and environment where building, testing, and releasing software, can happen rapidly, frequently, and more reliably.